bitfireAT/webdav-push/webdav-push-draft.md

   </response>
 </multistatus>
 ```
-In this case, the requested collection supports three push transports:
+In this case, the requested collection supports two push transports:

-1. UnifiedPush (version 1)
-2. Web Push (RFC 8030)
+1. Web Push (RFC 8030)
-3. Some other transport, with some additional relevant information that is required to use it.
+2. Some other transport, with some additional relevant information that is required to use it.
 This is to illustrate that it WebDAV-Push aims to support other or even yet unknown push transports, too.

 ## Subscription management